Process theology: Relationship to liberation theology

-Henry Young combines Black theology and Process theology in his book Hope in Process.
-Young seeks a model for American society that goes beyond the alternatives of integration of Blacks into white society and Black separateness.
+Henry Young combines black theology and process theology in his book Hope in Process.
+Young seeks a model for American society that goes beyond the alternatives of integration of blacks into white society and black separateness.
 He finds useful the process model of the many becoming one.
 Here the one is a new reality that emerges from the discrete contributions of the many, not the assimilation of the many to an already established one.

-Monica Coleman has combined Womanist theology and Process theology in her book Making a Way Out of No Way.
+Monica Coleman has combined womanist theology and process theology in her book Making a Way Out of No Way.
 In it, she argues that 'making a way out of no way' and 'creative transformation' are complementary insights from the respective theological traditions.
-She is one of many theologians who identify both as a process theologian and feminist/womanist/ecofeminist theologian, which includes persons such as Sallie McFague, Rosemary Radford Ruether, and Marjorie Hewitt Suchocki.
+She is one of many theologians who identify both as a process theologian and feminist/womanist/ecofeminist theologian, which includes persons such as Sallie McFague, Rosemary Radford Ruether, Catherine Keller, and Marjorie Hewitt Suchocki.

 C. Robert Mesle, in his book Process Theology, outlines three aspects of a process theology of liberation: